DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-12/summer-training-session-12.md

 ## Outcomes

-1. Reflect on the effectiveness of the strategy or approach the ECT implemented in training session 10 by considering the intended outcomes and success criteria set.
+1. Reflect on the effectiveness of the strategy or approach the early career teacher (ECT) implemented in training session 10 by considering the intended outcomes and success criteria set.
-2. Understand that embedding habits into teaching practice requires planning and practise.
+2. Understand that embedding habits into teaching practice requires planning and practice.
 3. Plan how the strategy or approach implemented could be scaled, for example by applying it to other groups or sharing it with colleagues.
 4. Understand some of the features of high-quality professional development for educators.
 5. Reflect on areas for future professional development.